 Tip: Don’t oil the dehydrator racks.
 Oil on the fruit or vegetable being dried can cause spoilage and rancidity during long term storage.

-Ideas for How to Use Tomato Powder
+How to Use Tomato Powder in Cooking

 Let me count the ways.
 It’s a perfect option not only for replacing tomato juice, paste, and sauce, but if you get a bit more creative, the uses are endless.